kristinearens/Hello_World/README.md

 ## Description

-Practice using GitHub by creating a sample repository
+Practice using GitHub by creating a sample repository.
+Make sure you add a description to help others understand your project.

 ## How to Run Program